saytat/Notebooks/2016-01-18-project-ideas.md

 ## City Exploration - Geolocation - Maps - apps - Data Visualization:
 Questions: There are a host of apps for mapping/exploring city space.
 What's going on for non urban spaces??
-Update: there are lots of services for this.
+Update: there are lots of services for Data Visualization, Information storage for environment, social sector data, stories.
 Check out http://www.vizzuality.com/

 Examples:
 1. New York Public Library created an app for mapping on top of old printed maps digitized.
 Citizen cartography: http://buildinginspector.nypl.org/footprint